ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs: Experiments

 \subsection{Dataset}

-We conduct experiments on three VQA datasets: A-OKVQA\cite{schwenk_-okvqa_2022}, OKVQA\cite{marino_ok-vqa_2019}and FVQA\cite{wang_fvqa_2018}.
-Both of them are single-choice, and only A-OKVQA provides options.
-The A-OKVQA training set contains 17,056 samples, 1,145 samples in the validation set, and 6,702 samples in the test set.
-The OKVQA test set contains 5,046 samples, and the FVQA test set contains 2,778 samples.
-We fine-tune ViFP on the A-OKVQA training set, because it is the largest and provides options, making it easier for us to filter out FP and examples with incorrect answers.
+We conduct our experiments on three VQA datasets: A-OKVQA \cite{schwenk_-okvqa_2022}, OK-VQA \cite{marino_ok-vqa_2019} and FVQA \cite{wang_fvqa_2018}—to evaluate ViFP’s generalizability on real-world VQA tasks.
+A-OKVQA provides multiple-choice options, while OK-VQA and FVQA are open-ended, with each question having multiple human-annotated answers.
+The A-OKVQA training set contains 17,056 instances, 1,145 instances in the validation set, and 6,702 instances in the test set.
+The OK-VQA test set contains 5,046 instances, and the FVQA test set contains 2,778 instances.
+We fine-tune ViFP on the A-OKVQA training set, as this dataset provides answer options.
+This setup facilitates the filtering of TDFMs and the subsequent detection of FPs.